 6. Community of international expats

-Many touristy places attract a variety of expats from all over the world.
+Many tourist hotspots attract a variety of expats from all over the world.
 Apart from the food benefits (mentioned above), the expat community can be a really interesting gang to hang out with (as I write about in my book!).
 Guessing what jobs everyone does in order to maintain their lifestyle in paradise is a fun game.

 When places are popular, they often have a cheap and convenient way of getting there.
 Local budget airlines will put on cheap flights to get there and there’ll be a direct bus / train / boat.
 Everything is made easy for the money-spending tourist.

-If you’re travelling for a while and need a rest and a time to gather your thoughts, touristy places are a good place to get your laundry done / photocopy some documents / buy some souvenirs to send home / post a parcel to your parent’s house and take advantage of all of the above points.
-Finally, often (but not always), tourist hubs often offer a wide variety of accommodation options to suit every budget.
+If you’re travelling for a while and need a rest and a time to gather your thoughts, tourist hotspots are good places to get your laundry done / photocopy some documents / buy some souvenirs to send home / post a parcel to your parent’s house and take advantage of all of the above points.
+Finally, often (but not always), tourist hotspots often offer a wide variety of accommodation options to suit every budget.
 From the luxury resorts to the rustic beach hut, every type of traveller is catered for.
 Particularly in low season, you can get some great deals on hotels and hostels.

 About the writer: This article was written by Nikki Scott, founder of South East Asia Backpacker Magazine.
 If you want to find out more how she went from backpacker to entrepreneur / travel writer, read her book here!